Generic name: ixazomib [ ix-AZ-oh-mib ]

 - Liver disease, moderate or severe—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

-ixazomib should be taken on the same day and at the same time, especially for the first 3 weeks.
+This medicine should be taken once a week on the same day and at the same time, especially for the first 3 weeks.
 Take it at least 1 hour before or at least 2 hours after food.

-Swallow the capsule whole.
+Swallow the capsule whole with water.
 Do not open, crush, or chew it.

 Be careful not to handle crushed or broken capsules.
 If you have contact with broken or crushed capsules, wash your skin with soap and water.
 If the medicine gets into your eyes, rinse them with water.